mortonalban0/notes/README.md

 # 2023-12-24
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems are prone to errors and hard to maintain.
 Always strive to write clean, concise, and readable code.
 Refactor and eliminate unnecessary complexity whenever possible.
 Remember, the goal is not just to make it work, but to make it easy to understand, modify, and debug in the future."

+# 2023-12-25
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
+Always strive to write clear, concise, and self-explanatory code, and remember that clarity trumps brevity.
+Refactor and modularize whenever possible, and embrace the power of well-named variables and functions.
+Lastly, remember that debugging and maintaining code is often more time-consuming than writing it, so invest in making your code easy to understand and modify."